 How long will it take to remove my tattoo and how much will it cost?

 Please see the guide above.
 If you send me a picture of your tattoo I will be able to give you a quote and more detailed advice.

 If I have a tattoo removed, can I get another tattoo in its place?

 Yes you can, I call this "preparation for coverup".
-The treatment is exactly the same, but it means you can get away with far fewer treatments.
+The treatment is exactly the same, but it means you can get away with far fewer sessions.
 If I think your tattoo may be impossible to remove I will suggest this option to you.

 Do I have to have a Patch Test?

-Yes, it is now policy at Highland Tattoo Removal to insist on a Patch Test for all new customers before starting a course of treatment.
+We recommend a Patch Test for all new customers before starting a course of treatment.
 There is a flat rate charge of £25 for this.
 Each colour of your tattoo will be exposed to a few pulses of laser light to see how it reacts.
 You can have your first proper treatment a week later.